carsten0x51h/focus_finder/README.md

  * CCFits
  * boost >= ?
  * zlib
- * qtbase5
+ * qtbase5-dev
  * libindi >= 1.8.1-1
  * libnova >= 0.15.0-14
  * libgsl

-NOTE: In order to compile, te respective dev packages are required.
+NOTE: In order to compile, the respective dev packages are required.

+TODO: Show min versions for distros e.g. qt5 >= 5.12.8 (Ubuntu 20.04 focal)

 1. Go to the build directory (should be empty):